In 2025, the clocks will go forward on March 30 at 1 a.m. and back on October 26.

-In 2024 clocks go forward on 31 March and go back on 27 October.
-British Summer Time, also known as BST, starts on the last Sunday of March and ends on the last Sunday of October, which means that it lasts for most of the year.
+British Summer Time (BST) begins on the last Sunday of March and ends on the last Sunday of October, meaning it lasts for most of the year.

 Many countries use similar systems, for example in America it is referred to as Daylight Saving Time and is slightly longer since it begins on the second Sunday of March and ends on the first Sunday of November.